saitamasahil/Pixel-Launcher-Extended/README.md

 > WARNING: It may not work on some LOS-based ROMs like RiceDroid.
 If you face any crashes on these ROMs, please look through the [troubleshooting section](#troubleshooting).

+### Implement In Custom ROMs
+If you wanna implement Pixel Launcher Extended in your custom rom then [visit here](https://github.com/StudioKeys/vendor_PixelLauncherExtended).

 ### Prerequisites
 - Compatible ROMs (**AOSP-based custom ROMs** or **Google Pixel stock ROM**) based on Android 13.
 - Device rooted by [Magisk latest stable](https://github.com/topjohnwu/Magisk/releases/latest).